General Info – summary

 Leaves

-This evergreen tree has Leaves that are long, lanceolate (lance-shaped) and simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets).
+This evergreen tree has irregularly toothed long Leaves that are lanceolate (lance-shaped) or narrowly obovate (egg-shaped – with the narrower end at the base).
+They are up to 15cm long, 2,5cm wide and simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets – photo 213).
 The leaves appear in whorls of 4-9 (often 6 – photo 204), along the stem – giving a diagnostic star appearance when viewed from above (photo 204).
-Here a rusty golden colour is visible in the younger leaves.
-Mature leaves (photo 351) are dark or yellowish green, hard, leathery and up to 15 x 2,5cm (photo 355).
-They may be hairless but do have conspicuous net veining.
+Here a rusty golden colour may be visible on younger leaves.
+Mature leaves (photo 351) are dark or yellowish green, hard, leathery and up to 15 x 2,5cm.
+They may be finely velvety (photo 949) or hairless but do have conspicuous net veining.
 These veins are clearer on the lower surface or especially when viewed against a strong light (photo 361).
 Here a hand lens will help.
 The Margin is irregular and may be coarsely or sharply serrated (photo 213).
 Each serration has a side vein feeding into it (photo 361).
 The Petiole (leaf stalk – photo 355) is up to 1,5cm long.
+Leaves have a distinct Midrib visible on both sides.
 The Apex and Base both taper.
 Domatia may be present (Domatia are tiny chambers produced by plants that house arthropods).
 To the naked eye, the domatia appear as small bumps.
 They are intended to be used by organisms that have a symbiotic relationship with the plant and develop in axils of principal side veins.
 Stipules (basal appendages of the petiole) are absent.

 Flowers